Wonder how to plan a trip to Japan? If you don’t know where to start, or how to plan a trip to Japan, you have come to

 Accommodation in the larger cities of Japan can be expensive.

-Kyoto takes the cake with prices that can reach $800/night and higher for a standard room in a 4-star hotel in high season.
+Kyoto takes the cake with prices that can reach $800/night and higher for a standard room in a 4-star hotel in the high season.

 Prices in Tokyo and Osaka skyrocket as well in peak season, albeit slightly less.

 Don’t be put off by the above prices.
 If you plan in time and compare different hotels, you can also book very good hotels for quite a bit less.
 We traveled through Japan during the cherry blossom season an expensive period to be in Japan and paid on average €105/night for our hotels.

 Best Booking Sites for Japan